Table of Contents

 npm start

-After successfully compiling, navigate to the URL shown in the terminal.
-It is usually http://localhost:3000/
+After successfully compiling, open the URL displayed in the terminal (usually http://localhost:3000/

-Now that the user can see the recipes, you can configure RBAC to restrict or show some of the data to specific users.
+Now that the user can see the recipes, you can configure RBAC to control which data is accessible to specific users.

 RBAC is a method of regulating access to resources by assigning users to roles, which are defined by specific permissions related to job functions.
 This simplifies user management and enhances security by adhering to the principle of least privilege.
 You can learn more in Descope’s RBAC documentation.